towalink/bwinterface/README.md

 *Returns a dictionary of (cached) organizations with organization identifiers as keys*

-Notes:
-* This just differently formats the data provided by the `organization`property.
+Note: This just differently formats the data provided by the `organization` property.

 #### organizations_asdictbyname

 *Returns a dictionary of (cached) organizations with organization names as keys*

-Notes:
-* This just differently formats the data provided by the `organization`property.
+Note: This just differently formats the data provided by the `organization` property.

 ### Methods for interaction (in alphabetical order)